colaisr/research_flow/docs/MASTER_PLAN.md

 **0.2) Organization & Multi-Tenancy**

-**Key Concept**: Users can belong to multiple organizations simultaneously:
+**Key Concept**: Users can belong to multiple organizations simultaneously, but work in ONE context at a time:
 - **Personal Organization**: Auto-created, always exists, user is `org_admin`
 - **Shared Organizations**: User can be invited to multiple orgs as `org_admin` or `org_user`
 - **Organization Context**: User selects active organization to work within
+- **Complete Separation**: When working in an organization context, user sees ONLY that organization's resources
+  - No mixing of resources from different organizations
+  - Different companies = different contexts (complete isolation)
+  - Example: Analyst working for Company A cannot see Company B's resources (even if member of both)
-- **Quick Switching**: Easy UI to switch between organizations without losing context
+- **Context Switching**: Switching organizations = complete context switch (different resources, different data)
 - [ ] **Organizations Table**:
   - `organizations`: id, name, slug, owner_id, is_personal (boolean, default False), created_at, updated_at
   - `organization_members`: id, organization_id, user_id, role (org_admin/org_user), invited_by, joined_at